kikibean/CourseProject/README.md

-Set up is in the Documentation.pdf
+Set up instructions is in the Documentation.pdf

 Walk-through demo is in